alphagov/govuk-import-export-prototype/guidance/ah-import-veterinary-meds.markdown

 ###Importing allergens to supply a vet

-A vet or a pharmacist without a [manufacturing authorisation](https://www.gov.uk/guidance/apply-for-a-certificate-to-import-a-veterinary-medicine-into-the-uk) can relabel or repackage allergens that are imported as a finished product.
+A vet or a pharmacist without a manufacturing authorisation can relabel or repackage allergens that are imported as a finished product.

-This dispensation doesn't apply to allergens that need preparation or mixing before it's supplied.
+The normal rules apply for allergens that need preparation or mixing before it's supplied.
+You can find out about and apply for a [manufacturing authorisation](https://www.gov.uk/guidance/apply-for-a-certificate-to-import-a-veterinary-medicine-into-the-uk)